LouisPwr/AdDeam/README.md

 - Navigate to the `testAdDeam` directory, which contains six BAM files for testing both **CLASSIC** and **META** modes.
 - Clone this repository or, if AdDeam is already installed, download the `testAdDeam` directory.
 - Retrieve the full paths of the BAM files (e.g., using `readlink -f`) and add them to the `test.txt` file.
-- Use this file as input for the `addeam-bam2prof.py` command.
+- Use the `test.txt` file as input for the `addeam-bam2prof.py` command.

 Running META mode: